Skip to main content

 Keep it small enough to review every month, but strict enough that product, finance, and revenue operations can validate the same story.

-For historical comparisons, flag reporting-logic changes in the pack.
+For historical comparisons, flag reporting-logic changes in your analysis notes.
 In ChartMogul, displayed customer and activity count logic changed on January 31, 2025, so before/after comparisons across that point need a note.

 Finance and product must align on what counts as Expansion Revenue before the monthly readout.
 Otherwise, expansion can look stronger because of movement relabeling rather than customer economics.